KULL-Centre/PRISM/software/make_prism_files/README.txt

 optional arguments:
-  -h, --help            show this help message and exit -all                  Run on all gnomad files
+  -h, --help            show this help message and exit --typeslog            Write a log file listing the components of every merge
+                        file for stats later.
-  -list FILELIST        Run only on this list of files -uniprot UNIPROT      The uniprot ID for which to merge files.
-The sequence
+  -uniprot UNIPROT      The uniprot ID for which to merge files.
+The
-                        of isoform 1 will be the authorative sequence for merging unless otherwise specified with -seq -ffs FFS, --fromfileseq FFS
+                        authorative sequence for merging is selected with following hierarchy: 1. transcript with most clinvar vars 2. transcript with most gnomad vars 3. transcript with most spliceAI vars 4. uniprot isoform 1, unless otherwise specified with -seq -ff FF, --fromfile FF
-                        A file containing a header line specifying 'uniprot' and 'seq' columns.
-You can also run a bash loop over your list, calling this script once per line, and supply -uniprot and -seq as arguments.
-  -ff FF, --fromfile FF
                         A file from which to read uniprot IDs (one per line).
   -out_folder OUT_FOLDER
                         Where the output files should be written.
 Default location is /storage1/shared/data/prism_merge/uniprot[
-                        0:2]/unipro[2:4]/uniprot[4:6]/
+                        0:2]/uniprot[2:4]/uniprot[4:6]/
+  -swiss                Put a folder substructure into the designated output
+                        folder (only for -out_folder, it's done automatically for the default output folder).
   -m {overwrite,leave}  What do when the output file already exists.
 Leave
                         (default) or overwrite
   -v, --verbose         Level of output, default zero is no output -allow                Allow merging with files that do not have the exact
                         same sequence (but still the same uniprot ID).
-This feature is under development while I figure out how to select the closest sequence (by using the aligner in the parser so we don't have another layer of complexity).
   -check_uniprot        If there is no prism_uniprot file, check if this ID is
                         on the fail list (if it's not we can try to make a prism_uniprot file to this ID).